ucum-org/.github/README.md

-# THIS IS A WORK IN PROGRESS

-The migration from Trac to GitHub is underway.
+# GitHub organization for UCUM